Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Related work

 The approach of \cite{mckenzie95error} is similar to \corchuelo, although the former cannot incorporate shift repairs.
 It tries harder than \cpctplus to prune out pointless search configurations~\cite[p.~12]{mckenzie95error}, such as cycles in the parsing stack, although this leads to some minimum cost repairs being skipped~\cite{bertsch99failure}.
 A number of interlocking, sophisticated pruning mechanisms which build on this are described in~\cite{cerecke03phd}.
 These are significantly more complex than our merging of compatible configurations: since this gives us acceptable performance in practise, we have not investigated other pruning mechanisms.

 The most radical member of the \fischer family is that of~\cite{kimyi10astar}\footnote{In an earlier online draft of this paper we stated that this algorithm has a fundamental flaw.
 We now believe this was due to us incorrectly assuming that the `delete' optimisation of \corchuelo applied to \cite{kimyi10astar}.
 We apologise to the authors for this mistake.}.
-This uses the A* algorithm, and a precomputed distance table to quickly generate repair sequences in the vein of \corchuelo. \cite{kimyi10astar} works exclusively on the stategraph, assuming that it is unambiguous.
+This generates repair sequences in the vein of \corchuelo using the A* algorithm and a precomputed distance table. \cite{kimyi10astar} works exclusively on the stategraph, assuming that it is unambiguous.
 However, Yacc systems allow ambiguous stategraphs and provide a means for resolving those ambiguities when creating the statetable.
 Many real-world grammars (e.g.~Lua, PHP) make use of ambiguity resolution.
 In an earlier online draft, we created \mf, a statetable-based algorithm which extends \cpctplus with ideas from \cite{kimyi10astar} at the cost of significant additional complexity.
 With the benefit of hindsight, we do not consider \mf's relatively small benefits (e.g.~reducing the failure rate by approximately an additional 0.5\%) to be worth that additional complexity.